Blogs

 SAP’s One Domain Model

-SAP also used Domain-driven Design principles for its “One Domain Model,” where the data model for the integration of Intelligent Suite are based on DDD aggregates.
-Aggregates are a pattern in DDD; they are a cluster of entities and domain objects which belong together.
+SAP also applied Domain-driven Design principles for its "One Domain Model," where the data model for the integration of Intelligent Suite is based on DDD aggregates.
+Aggregates are a pattern in DDD — they are a cluster of entities and domain objects which belong together.
+This SAP One Domain Model is the foundation for how SAP Integration Suite connects cloud applications, and it explains why integration content built using DDD principles is more reusable and maintainable.
+For organizations managing multiple integration processes in SAP Integration Suite, the DDD approach ensures each process stays within its bounded context.

 Software Component Concept